zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 >>> db.session.add(pet1)            # issue an SQL UPDATE statement
 >>> db.session.commit()             # commit the UPDATE statement
 ```

+We can see the table row is updated once the transaction is committed:

 ![update row in pet table](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/update_pet.png)